lgyee/linux/fs/ext2/notes.md

 - ext2_sops                     // a member of super block block, it will implement how to allocate and r/w inode.
 - ext2_dir_inode_operations     // a member of inode, it will call ext2_sops finally in the implementation of ext2.
-- ext2_dir_operations           // a member of inode, //TODO, in the view of ext2.
+- ext2_file_operations          // a member of inode, //TODO, in the view of ext2.

+> there are four sets of operations needed to set(dir_inode, dir_op,file_inode,file_op)